 Energy Efficiency and Climate Control

-Fiberglass insulation needs to be replaced every 10-20 years, and that’s if your insulation stays dry.
-If this insulation becomes wet it will need to be replaced immediately or you risk mold growing.
+Fiberglass insulation needs to be replaced every 10 to 20 years, and that’s if your insulation stays dry.
+If this insulation becomes wet, it will need to be replaced immediately or you risk mold growth.
 This downtime for replacement is time that your business could be open and earning money.
-In contrast, spray foam insulation can last 80+ years.
+In contrast, spray foam insulation can last 80 years or more.
 In other words, a lifetime of insulation.
 No downtime, no recurring expenses for replacement.

 If you’re in business in the Pacific Northwest, you don’t need to be told about the significant levels of moisture in the air.
 With traditional fiberglass insulation, this moisture can become trapped allowing for mold and bacteria to grow.
 This could potentially create poor air quality conditions.
 Again if you’re fiberglass insulation gets wet, you’ll need to replace it.
 Spray foam insulation doesn’t retain water.
 With no water retention, there is no moisture buildup that leads to mold or allergens growing.

 If you’re ready to make the switch to a more economical, practical, and healthier insulation, call Spray-On Foam today.
 We’ve been serving the Washington and Oregon area since 1973, and we’re ready to help you.